DockHealth/dockhealth-api/README.md

 the API, but its `active` attribute will be set to `false`.

 To fetch only non-deleted (`active`) items from the API, use the `search` endpoints, supplying `active=true` as one of the search parameters.
-Alternatively, retrieve both `active` and `inactive` items from the API and filter any inactive items from the returned results.
+Alternatively, retrieve items from the API and filter any inactive items from the returned results.

 ## Dock Health API Errors